When and where is the 2014 University Commencement?

 We are not able to offer special parking for guests with disabilities.
 However, a shuttle bus will be driving the campus perimeter before the ceremony to help transport guests to the designated gate.

-Are there tickets for Columbia's University Commencement ceremony?
+Are there tickets for Columbia's University Commencement ceremony, and how many tickets can I get?
 Can anyone attend?

-Note:A ticket allows admission into campus, but does not guarantee a seat.
+Note:A ticket will allow admission into campus, but does not guarantee a seat.
 Seats are on a first-come basis and cannot be reserved.

 Note: The selling or buying of University Commencement tickets is strictly prohibited.
 Please be cautious of offers to sell or buy Commencement tickets.
 Tickets hold no official resale value and may be an unauthorized copy, therefore deemed unusable and denied on University Commencement day.
 Commencement tickets are solely for the purpose of allowing the friends and relatives of graduating students to attend the ceremony.